 - Test academic concepts and theories on real world issues.

-- Gain insight into public policy – effectiveness and real world impact.
+- Gain insight into politics, public policy, criminal justice and legal systems– effectiveness and real world impact.

 - Test your interests and expand career options.